20 January 2017

 I’m fortunate in recent years to have got to know David, and his fabulous wife Carole, very well.
-And it was on a recent visit to David’s studio – Swindon Open Studios maybe? – anyway – that I learned that he too had been a mural painter back in the day.
+And it was on a recent visit to David’s studio -that I learned that he too had been a mural painter when he was a much younger man.

 In a wonderful bit of symmetry that life, the universe and everything (42) is full of it turns out there was a time when, unknown and unbeknownst to each other, they were painting murals in London with only a street or two between them.
 David was working as a youth worker specialising in art project work and Ken was working on one of his famous commissions for Richard Branson – he of the Virgin empire.
 As Carole herself said, it’s not impossible that they drank in the same pubs.